popo-nyan/cloudflare-email-unobfuscation/README.md

 # Cloudflare Email Unobfuscation

-Obfuscated email addresses can be converted without the use of browsers or JavaScript.
+Converts obfuscated email addresses to their original form without the use of a browser.

 ```bash
 python main.py